Commentary: Preventing Employee No-Shows

 Whether you’ve already encountered problems with no-shows or are hoping to proactively prevent them, adopting a digital workplace platform empowers employees to take ownership of their schedules and managers to refocus on higher-value work.

-Digital workplaces allow businesses to eliminate labor-intensive scheduling practices that leave workers burnt out and thirsty flexibility.
+Digital workplaces allow businesses to eliminate labor-intensive scheduling practices that leave workers burnt out and thirsty for flexibility.

-Here are three ways that employers should respond to their workers’ needs.
+Here are three ways that employers should respond to their workers’ needs:

 Research shows that predictable hours have a positive impact at all levels of an organization.
 They entice new talent, reduce turnover and improve workplace culture.
 Denying your workforce flexibility may just push them away to other opportunities thanks to the healthy job market.
-That means a strictly enforced no-call, no-show policy shouldn’t be your frontline approach to improving retention.

 Rather than using traditional scare tactics to ensure employees never miss a shift, create a culture of empowerment by equipping workers with digital resources and tools that help them succeed.